Mood-boosting, energy-pumping vitamins and supplements

 Also known as the ‘sunshine vitamin’, vitamin D is created in your body when you are exposed to direct UV sunlight.
 Vitamin D, actually a hormone, supports adrenal health and can play a vital role in managing your stress levels and mood.

 As a nation, we spend much more time indoors than our Mediterranean friends, meaning we don’t get as much sunlight as we need, so we often need to use a supplement to provide that much needed boost.

-Iron is the ‘little carrier’ in your body that transports oxygen around to support muscle strength and boost your energy levels.
-Low levels can leave you feeling exhausted and, if not treated, can cause anaemia, anxiety, irritability, low mood and a decrease in cognitive abilities including poor concentration.
+Iron is the ‘little carrier’ that transports oxygen around your body to support muscle strength and boost your energy levels.
+Low iron levels can leave you feeling exhausted.
+When left untreated it can cause anaemia, anxiety, irritability, low mood and even affect your ability to concentrate on the littlest of tasks.

 A great way to top up your iron intake within your diet is by adding a bit of Popeye to your dinner.
 That’s right; spinach is a great source of iron, together with lentils and soya beans.
 Pomegranates, apples and bananas are also great little iron boosters.

 Among their benefits, these anti-inflammatory fish oils can help manage mental stress and your adrenal response.
 These fatty acids also help keep your skin healthy, preventing premature ageing and safeguarding against sun damage.
 If you don’t eat a lot of oily fish, then now is the time to an omega-3 supplement to your diet.

 If you really are not keen on fish, then give your body a boost, with plant-based alternatives like kidney or edamame beans which are a great source of both omega-3 and plant-based protein.

 Make sure you use your supplements in-line with a well-balanced diet and exercise regime.
 They cannot make up for poor eating habits and don’t offer a complete solution to health.